30 day supply: 120 capsules

-The groundbreaking HydroEye Clinical Trial is one of the only randomized controlled trials to show significant dry eye relief with a nutritional product.
+The groundbreaking HydroEye Clinical Trial is one of the only randomized controlled trials to show significant support for dry eyes with a nutritional product.

-Conducted by the highly respected dry eye researchers, John D. Sheppard, MD, MMSc and Stephen C. Pflugfelder, MD, the study found that HydroEye, compared to a placebo, provided significant benefits related to dry eye symptoms, markers of inflammation, and ocular surface smoothness in 38 post-menopausal women over 6 months.
+Conducted by the highly respected cornea researchers, John D. Sheppard, MD, MMSc and Stephen C. Pflugfelder, MD, the study found that HydroEye, compared to a placebo, provided significant benefits related to dry eye symptoms, important cellular markers, and ocular surface smoothness in 38 post-menopausal women over 6 months.
 The study was published in Cornea Journal, in July, 2013.

 View videos about the HydroEye Clinical Trial